Marco Pierre White: Knorr

-White is seen in UK adverts for Knorr stock cubes and stock pots, a Unilever brand.
+White has appeared in British adverts for Knorr stock cubes and stock pots.
 In answer to criticisms that he had "sold himself out as a chef" by acting as a brand ambassador for such products he said, "by working with companies like Knorr it allows me to stand onto a bigger stage and enrich people's lives...
 Michelin stars, they're my past."

+In 2013 White apologised after being accused of cultural appropriation over an online video produced for Knorr in which he demonstrated how to cook rice and peas.

 Other TV work

-On 18 March 2008, it was announced that White would be the host of an American version of the Australian cooking competition series The Chopping Block.
+In 2008 White hosted an American version of the Australian cooking competition series The Chopping Block.
 The series, produced by Granada America, the production company behind the American version of Hell's Kitchen, aired on NBC in March 2009 but was pulled after three episodes due to low ratings.
 After a three-month hiatus, Chopping Block returned to complete its season.

-On 6 July 2011, White was a guest judge on Masterchef Australia mentoring the cooks in an elimination round.
-On 15 June 2014, White began a week-long appearance on Masterchef Australia presiding over a mystery box challenge, an invention test and a pressure test.
-On 17 May 2015, White began his second week-long appearance on Masterchef Australia, in Week 3 of Series 7.
-On 12 July 2015, he returned for a second week on Masterchef Australia Series 7, entitled "Marco Returns Week".
-On 8 May 2016, White began his third year running, and fourth week-long appearance on Masterchef Australia, this time Week 2 of Series 8.
+On 6 July 2011 White was a guest judge on MasterChef Australia mentoring the cooks in an elimination round.
+On 15 June 2014 he began a week-long appearance on Masterchef Australia presiding over a mystery box challenge, an invention test and a pressure test.
+He made further appearances in the series in May and July 2015, and May 2016.

-On 27 August 2011, White was a houseguest on the UK version of Celebrity Big Brother to set a cooking task.
+On 27 August 2011 White appeared on the UK version of Celebrity Big Brother to set a cooking task.

-In 2012, White fronted a new show for Channel 5 called Marco Pierre White's Kitchen Wars.
-It saw the UK's best restaurant partnerships balance food with front of house service, fighting for a place in a specially designed studio restaurant, where the top couples are each given their own kitchen and set of diners to impress.
+In 2012 White fronted a new programme for Channel 5 called Marco Pierre White's Kitchen Wars.
+It saw the UK's best restaurant partnerships balance food with front-of-house service, fighting for a place in a specially designed studio restaurant, where the top couples are each given their own kitchen and set of diners to impress.
 It received positive reviews from critics in The Guardian and The Independent.

 White was a principal judge in Masterchef Australia: The Professionals, which started on 20 January 2013.
-White co-hosted the show with regular Masterchef Australia host Matt Preston.
+White co-hosted the show with the regular Masterchef Australia host Matt Preston.

-On 11 December 2014, White appeared on the South African version of Masterchef which aired on M-Net.
+On 11 December 2014 White appeared on the South African version of Masterchef, which aired on M-Net.
 He had a cook-along in the final challenge in the finals between Siphokazi and Roxi.

-On 6 September 2015, White appeared on the New Zealand version of MasterChef which aired on TV3 (New Zealand).
+On 6 September 2015, White appeared on the New Zealand version of MasterChef, which aired on TV3 (New Zealand).
 He was the Head Chef/Mentor of a team challenge consisting of the final 8.

+In 2024 he partnered with the BBC to make a digital cooking course as part of the BBC Maestro platform.